 Webanto for restaurants: bookings, regulars, and local SEO

 Restaurants and hospitality businesses rely on three things online: local search visibility so people find them, a guest list that brings regulars back, and a website that converts walk-by curiosity into a booking.
-Webanto puts a store-locator plugin for multi-location operators, an email engine for guest-list reactivation and event promotion, and the local-SEO tooling for Google Business Profile alignment on a single platform — without forcing operators into the enterprise-only restaurant tech stacks that price out independent venues.
+Webanto puts email, social publishing, and content intelligence on a single platform — without forcing operators into the enterprise-only restaurant tech stacks that price out independent venues.

 Multi-location websites with stale hours, broken phone numbers, and inconsistent menus across each location page.